 Create an incremental or differential backup with AOMEI Backupper

-Generally speaking, the incremental backup and differential backup is better than full backup, but it still has some advantages and disadvantages.
-For which one should we choose, it depends on the situation and also personal preference.
-No matter which one you pick, AOMEI Backupper can play as a good assistant.
+To sum up, incremental backup and differential backup are generally better than full backup, but they still have their own advantages and disadvantages.
+Incremantal vs differential, which one to choose depends on the situation and also your personal preference, and AOMEI Backupper can play as a good assistant to do them both.

 1. Download AOMEI Backupper Professional, install and launch it.

 2. Click File Backup under the Backup tab.
 To backup system, disk or partition, click the corresponding funtion in the following picture.

 3. Click Add File or Add Folder and select the files or folders you want to backup.